leanswift/leanswift.github.io/supplierportal/src/pages/20.1.0/usermanual-supplierportal-user.md

 ## Log in

-The Homepage/Login page has username and password.
+The Homepage/Login page has username and password text fields.
 It can also be customised to incorporate CAPTCHA.

 <kbd><img alt="Registration Page with econnect" src="../../images/usermanual/homepage-supplier.png" width="500"></kbd>